-You may have heard or experienced meditation in a yoga class, or maybe someone recommended you to meditate if you were stressed or anxious.
+You may have heard or experienced meditation and chakras in a yoga class, or maybe someone recommended you to meditate if you were stressed or anxious.
 So, what are meditation and mantras about?

 - Aum Namah Shivaya